 Memory foam mattresses are probably the most popular nowadays.
 If you are in search of acute support and decent comfort, this one is the one that you should go for.

 Especially, if you are a side sleeper, having a memory foam mattress on the bed will be a great idea.
-As this mattresses gradually conforms to the body shape of yours, there creates no pressure point on the body.
+As these mattresses gradually conform to the body shape of yours, there creates no pressure point on the body.

 Also, memory foam mattress ensures that you feel surrounded by the mattress and feel supported and comfortable.
 Memory foam mattress contains a number of layers of foams, and that is good when you want to resist your tendency to sag in the middle.